iredmail/docs/en_US/installation/0-pro.md

 Below are screenshots of the installation wizard.

+## Installation

-## Choose preferred backend
+### Choose preferred backend

 A backend is a SQL or LDAP database used to store mail domains and accounts.
-We suggest you choose the one you're familiar with for easier maintenance.
+There're not big differences between them, so we suggest you choose the one you're familiar with for easier maintenance.

 ![](./images/pro/setup-backend.png){: width="700px" }

-## Choose the components you want to deploy
+### Choose the components you want to deploy

 A component is a software (or software group, service) which implements some network service(s).
 On this page you can choose the components you want to